Adampi210/ECE60131_final_project_apiasecz/README.md

 ### Abstract
 For this project, I explored the application of **Federated Learning (FL)** to **Selective State-Space Models (SSMs)**, specifically focusing on the **Mamba2** architecture.
 The goal was to investigate the performance and feasibility of training SSMs in a distributed manner across multiple clients, enabling parallel learning while preserving data privacy.

-The objective is to analyze the convergence behavior of SSMs when data is decentralized and to evaluate different aggregation strategies to see if they can improve the learning process.
+**Main Objective:** analyze the convergence behavior of SSMs when data is decentralized and evaluate different aggregation strategies to see if they can improve the learning process.

 ### Key Contributions
-1.  **Full-Parameter Federated Mamba2 Training:** I implemented a custom FL framework to train Mamba2-based custom language models (1-layer, 2-layer, and 4-layer configurations) on the WikiText-2 dataset without using adapters or LoRA.
+1.  **Full-Parameter Federated Mamba2 Training:** I implemented a custom FL framework to train from scratch Mamba2-based custom language models (1-layer, 2-layer, and 4-layer configurations) on the WikiText-2 dataset (without using adapters or LoRA).
-2.  **Advanced Aggregation Algorithms:** Beyond standard FedAvg, I implemented and evaluated three distinct aggregation strategies:
+2.  **Advanced Aggregation Algorithms:** Beyond standard FedAvg, I proposed, implemented, and evaluated three distinct aggregation strategies:
     * **FedMomentum:** Applies server-side momentum to smooth updates and accelerate convergence.
     * **FedEntropy:** Uses an uncertainty-aware aggregation mechanism where client weights are scaled based on the entropy of their predictive distribution.
     * **FedFisher:** Implements a precision-weighted aggregation using the diagonal of the Fisher Information Matrix (FIM) computed locally by clients.